 Our client, age 29, had served five years in the United States Marine Corps, but then left the service.
 He had trouble finding employment and began using marijuana.
-One day, he was caught with concentrated cannabis, then a felony violation of Health & Safety (H & S) Code § 11357(a) (now with the passage of Prop 64 in November, 2016, less than eight ounces of this is legal for anyone 21 or older).
+One day, he was caught with concentrated cannabis, then a felony violation of Health & Safety (H & S) Code § 11357(a) (now with the passage of Prop 64 in November, 2016, eight grams or less of this is legal for anyone 21 or older).

 His arrest took place in Torrance and he was charged with a felony violation of H & S § 11357(a).
 He entered into a plea bargain using the services of the public defender and agreed to perform 89 days of community labor and pay a fine of $575 to the court.

 The Gist of This Article: This case epitomized a difficult argument for early termination of probation, as our client failed to complete probation and his felony was reduced to a misdemeanor under Prop 47.
 However, the judge did agree to end probation early and later, the client had the conviction expunged.